 To make the cake

 - Add all the wet ingredients to a large mixing bowl and mix until there are no lumps.
 Add all the dry ingredients (sift them first if they are very lumpy) to the bowl and mix until there are no pockets of flour or wet ingredients.
 Be careful to not overmix the batter!

 - Pour the batter into your cake tin.
-Bake for 30 minutes or until you can insert a skewer in the middle and it comes out clean.
+Bake for 30 minutes or until you can insert a skewer or toothpick in the middle and it comes out clean.
 Allow the cake to cool in the tin.

 To make the frosting